 Since we discussed how comparable the Security-9 is to the Glock 19, it is probably prudent to include a side-by-side comparison of their stats.
 Take a look at how closely these two guns align but take note of a few key differences.
 These differences will surely help you make the right decision to purchase what is best for you.
 Some things to take a close look at include caliber, weight, safety, and cost.

-Does this make for a good commercial option to the Glock 19?
+Does this make for a good commercial option for the Glock 19?
 Let's test out the Ruger Security-9 to find out.

 In terms of accuracy, the Security-9 is just about as spot-on as the Glock 19 but is not as uncomfortable beneath the trigger guard (something for which the Glock 19 is rather notorious).
 The trade-off?
 You will feel slightly more recoil with the Security-9 than you would on the Glock 19.
 We will venture a guess that this is due to the spring coil's light weight, but all in all, this is a minor qualm that is easy to negate.

 Our criteria for concealed carry firearms revolves around 'The Three C's': control, comfort, and capacity.
-The Ruger Security-9 has an impressive capacity with the 15+1 design.
+Our Ruger Security-9 review found that it has an impressive capacity with the 15+1 design.
 Many other 15-round capacity guns of this ilk have grips that are taller than this, save for - of course - the Glock 19.
 The Security-9 is able to match its shorter stature.

 If you have small- or medium-sized hands and fingers, your fingers should easily reach the trigger.
 Smaller-fingered folks often have a harder time reaching triggers than those with longer fingers and larger hands, so being able to get a comfortable reach on the trigger is a 'plus' here.
 The controls should not rub up against your skin and cause any abrasions or tenderness, which makes for a lot of comfort right where you need it most on this gun.